-The target audience is the persons or group of people who are responsible for bringing the policy change that you hope to achieve at the end of your advocacy initiative.
+The target audience is the person or group of people who are responsible for bringing about the policy change that you hope to achieve at the end of your advocacy initiative.
 Whether it is a new policy or the proper enforcement of an existing policy, it is essential to identify decision makers.
 Your target audience could be the direct decision makers as well as those who are not direct decision makers but who influence decision making.
 The target audience can be grouped into two categories.

 Primary audience: People in this category are responsible for taking direct decisions on the issues that you are dealing with.
-For example, the state minister for mining could be directly responsible for taking policy decisions in regard to the settlement of labourers working in the mines.
-The minister of forests is directly responsible for taking forest-related decisions in the case of the tax imposed on CFUGs in Nepal.
-People believe that parliamentarians are directly responsible for the formation of rules and regulations.
-However, concerned ministers and their secretariats are the ones primarily/directly responsible for preparing drafts and submitting them for final approval.
-Therefore, the bureaucracy of that particular ministry and the ministers are considered the primary target audience in most advocacy cases.
+For example, the State Minister for Mining could be directly responsible for taking policy decisions with regard to the settlement of labourers working in the mines.
+The Minister of Forests is directly responsible for taking forest-related decisions in the case of the tax